 Look at the waste that you have in front of you and ask this simple question: is this an organic item that will go mouldy and smelly if I leave it lying around?
 If the answer is yes then it can go in the compost.
 If it isn’t then you must dispose of it elsewhere.

 There are things in the world that you won’t be able to make compost from and there are those that you will.
 I’ve been looking around to find out what the experts say about what we can make compost from.
 Opinions are divided.
 Some will tell you to avoid putting this, that and the other in compost.
 It really depends on how you go about managing your compost.

 Some dodgy items can be composted if you know what you’re doing and it can be done quite safely without causing trouble later.
-All too often we are told what we can’t do without considering the all options.
-Let’s look at some of these wastes, consider the issues and see what we can and, perhaps, shouldn’t do.
+We’re often told what we can’t do but let’s look at some of these wastes, consider the issues and see what we can and, perhaps, shouldn’t do.

 1. Dog and cat faeces